jeremyf/hydramata-works/documents/lecture-notes.md

 ## Background of Hydramata::Works

-Rearview mirror:
-* "Well How Did I Get Here?"
-Talking Heads
 * "Cracked Rear View" Hootie and the Blowfish

 ### Rails

 Rails espouses Convention over Configuration;
-But it is a very configurable framework.
+Yet it is a very configurable framework.
 Why?
-Because it is used by lots of people.
+Because lots of people use it.

+Sometimes convention doesn't work.
+Configuration is necessary.

 > So they can, if they please, choose to follow a carefully curated set of opinions on how best to develop web applications with Rails and trust that it'll be good.
 > Just like Rails itself is a carefully curated collection of APIs and DSLs.